Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Abstract

 \section{Abstract}

-Recently, Iwahori-Hecke algebras were associated to Kac-Moody groups over non-Archimedean local fields.
+Recently, Iwahori-Hecke algebras were associated with Kac-Moody groups over non-Archimedean local fields.
 We introduce principal series representations for these algebras.
-We study these representations and partially generalize Kato and Matsumoto irreducibility criteria.
+We study these representations and partially generalize irreducibility criteria of Kato and Matsumoto.